GoogleCloudPlatform/professional-services/tools/custom-organization-policy-library/README.md

 ```

 #### Constraint parameters settings
-Times to times, it happens that some constraints might required some parameters (e.g. allowed disk types, allowed machine types).
-For those specific constraints, it is expected to provide the settings in `values.yaml` file.
+It might happens that some constraints might required some parameters (e.g. allowed disk types, allowed machine types).
+For those specific constraints, it is expected to provide the settings in the `values.yaml` file.

-Example of values.yaml with
+Example of values.yaml with parameters provided for generation
 ```
 organization: '11111111'
 bundles: